MeltingDiamond/TBMM/README.md

 You can download and install mods with a few button clicks.
 And can play you can play both vanilla and modded with one install of The Bibites.

-If you find any bugs please report them to make TBMM better.
+### If you find any bugs please report them to make TBMM better.

+Next update will include automatically downloading bibites needed for mods so you can use the mods.